Table of Contents

 - Frequency of breathing

 - Depth of breathing maintaining the tidal volume

 Neural Inputs or Sensors

-- Central chemoreceptors in the Central nervous system i.e in the brain and the spinal cord.
+- Central chemoreceptors which are in the Central nervous system i.e in the brain and the spinal cord.

-- Peripheral chemoreceptors – In the carotid artery and the aorta.
+- Peripheral chemoreceptors that are In the carotid artery and the aorta.

 - Pulmonary receptors (mechanoreceptors)–receptors in the lungs

-- Stretch Receptors – Prevent over-inflation of the lungs.
+- Stretch Receptors which Prevent over-inflation of the lungs.

 - Juxta-capillary receptors and Bronchial C fibers – These sense chemicals, stretch and pulmonary edema and respond by producing shallow breathing and producing mucous secretion.

 - Irritant Receptors: These sense the presence of dust, chemicals and cold air and respond by producing cough reflex and/or bronchoconstriction.

-Chemoreceptors in the CNS sense the changes in H+ ion concentration while the peripheral chemoreceptors sense the changes in the partial pressure of oxygen, carbon dioxide in the blood as well as the H+ ions concentration.
+Chemoreceptors in the CNS sense the changes in H+ ion concentration while the peripheral chemoreceptors sense the changes in the Po2 and Pco2 in the blood as well as the H+ ions concentration.

-Pulmonary receptors present in the visceral pleura surrounding the lungs and in the lung parenchyma.
+Pulmonary receptors are present in the visceral pleura surrounding the lungs and in the lung parenchyma.
 These receptors sense the stretch in the lungs produced when the lungs expand.

 Stimuli from the chemoreceptor, pulmonary receptors and receptors in the joints and muscles around the chest stimulate the respiratory control center which in return commands the effectors to produce the desired effects.

 These are the muscles and related tissues which are controlled by the CNS to regulate the respiratory effort.
 These maintain the respiratory activity as ordered by the brain through the respiratory control center.
 Effectors include diaphragm and the respiratory muscles (external and internal intercostal muscles; accessory muscles and abdominal muscles).
-Inspiration is controlled by the external intercostal and the accessory muscles.
+Inspiration is controlled by the external intercostal muscles and the accessory muscles.
 Expiration is controlled by the internal intercostal and the abdominal muscles.

 Respiratory Control Center

 The respiratory center in the CNS lies in the brainstem in the pons and medulla.
 Effectors are signaled by the neurons in the medulla.
 These centres control the automatic, unconscious breathing activity.
 Voluntary control is occurs in the motor cortex of the cerebrum has the voluntary control.